Medically reviewed by Drugs.com. Last updated on Dec 2, 2022.

 What will happen during knee replacement?

 - Your surgeon will make an incision over your knee joint.
-He will remove the damaged parts of your knee joint and replace them with a knee implant.
+He or she will remove the damaged parts of your knee joint and replace them with a knee implant.
 The knee implant may be made of metal and plastic.
-He may secure it with medical cement.
+Your surgeon may secure it with medical cement.

-What will happen after knee replacement?
+What should I expect after knee replacement?

 What are the risks of knee replacement?